 a.
 Ascorbic Acid (vitamin C)

-c.
+b.
 Lipoic Acid

 Lipoic acid is an organosulfur compound which is essential for aerobic metabolism.
 It is found in spinach, broccoli, and potatoes and are used to treat nerve-related symptoms of diabetes.
-It is also used to treat eye related disorders, liver diseases, chronic fatigue, and lyme disease.

 2. Fat soluble Antioxidants- these are antioxidants that protect the body from lipid peroxidation.

 Beta carotene is a group of red, orange and yellow photosynthetic pigments that can be found in fruits, vegetables, and whole grains.
-Beta carotene is used to prevent heart disease, asthma, and muscular degeneration.
-It has also been found to have positive effects on Alzheimers and Parkinson’s disease patients, and epilepsy.

 b.
 Alpha-Tocopherol (vitamin E)

 Vitamin E is a tocopherol with the highest bioavailability.
 It is found in vegetable oils, cereals, poultry, and eggs and is used to treat heart and blood vessel diseases, and high blood pressure.

 Ubiquinol is a coenzyme and antioxidant that is produced in the body naturally, it is usually found in the heart, liver, kidney, and pancreas, it can also be obtained from eating meat and seafood and is used for treating congestive heart failures, chest pain, and blood vessel conditions.